vast-data/vastdb_nifi/README.md

  - Download the [nar file](https://github.com/vast-data/vastdb_nifi/releases/latest) for your platform and Python version
  - Add the nar file to `$NIFI_HOME/extensions`

+## Contributing

+We welcome contributions from the community!
+Please see our [CONTRIBUTING.md](./CONTRIBUTING.md) guide for details on how to get involved.

 ## License

 `vastdb_nifi` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.